cnwanneka/weather-dashboard/README.md

 When a user types in a city name, they are able to see the city name, date, an icon representation of weather conditions, the temperature, humidity and the wind speed.

+The user is also able to see the weather conditions of the next five days for that city.

 It was interesting having to design this application.
 I had some difficulties while designing the application and I got some guidance from the teaching assistants.